sandrzejewskipl/spotify-scheduler/README.md

 ![Screenshot of Recently played tab that contains your playback history with time, title and authors](img/recently_played.png)

+> [!IMPORTANT]
+> Make sure you got Spotify Premium subscription and are using Spotify's desktop app - not web version!

 ## Running on Windows
 <b>Set up Spotify App:</b>